WayneChang65/deno-linebot/README.md

 See [`examples`](examples) folder for more examples.

 ## Examples
-### Run the example using Deno directly from GitHub, for example:
+### Run the example using Deno directly from deno.land or nest.land, for example:
 ```console
 deno run --allow-read --allow-env --allow-net https://deno.land/x/linebot/examples/demo.js
 ```